greycel/Greycel.github.io/_posts/2017-10-28-BadRaddit_Blusapphire_Analysis.md

 ---
 layout: post
-title: BatRabbit Closer Look with BluSapphire
+title: BadRabbit Closer Look with BluSapphire
 ---

 Since the outbreak of Petya/NotPetya which was surfaced in the month of June, again last week a new ransomware attack "aka BadRabbit" is making the headlines effecting machines in Ukraine, Russia, Turkey and Bulgaria.